albeco/GatedMiips/readme.md

 ----------------------------------------

 The [LaserPulse](https://github.com/albeco/LaserPulseClass) class must be present in the matlab search path.
-The Laser class is open source and can be downloaded on [GitHub](https://github.com/albeco/LaserPulseClass).
+The LaserPulse class is open source and can be downloaded on [GitHub](https://github.com/albeco/LaserPulseClass).